 एच सी धार वाला, एच सी धार वाला |

-Do you know whom I am talking about?
+Do you know whom I’m talking about?
 Meet Hussian Choudhary who says he’s a human sharpener and he was one of the most important people of yesteryears.
 In olden times, there were no disposables knives so people used to reuse their knives again and again.

 He came from the northern state of Uttar Pradesh many years ago and started working in a factory.
 The factory shut down and he took the job of sharpening knives; many years ago.
 He was quite busy today as a nearby restaurant had given him all their knives to sharpen.

-Looks like his business was not going good these days and he was quite annoyed by what to do for a living in near future?
+Looks like his business was not going well these days and he was quite annoyed by what to do for a living shortly?
 This put me in deep thoughts and I observed that how new technology and practices are replacing, rather killing old practices and so many people will be adversely affected because neither they nor the system has helped them learn a new craft.

-He asked me the reason of conversation with him.
-I told him that a very interesting thing:
+He asked me the reason for the conversation with him.
+I told him that a very interesting thing.

-First 15 years of my life were spent with books; the next 15 years were spent with computers and computer-generated creatures.
-Now, I want to spend time with real people and learn life, see life from their point-of-view.
+The First 15 years of my life were spent with books; the next 15 years were spent with computers and computer-generated creatures.
+Now, I want to spend time with real people, and learn life, see life from their point-of-view.

-Really, my mission is to preserve stories of such human sharpener who keep my mind sharpened and alive.
+My mission is to preserve stories of such a human sharpener who keeps my mind sharpened and alive.